breezeight/nicola_blog/_guides/aws.markdown

 * `Resource-based Inline policies` policies that are embedded directly into a resource

-* Generally speaking, the content of the policies is the same in all cases—each kind of policy defines a set of permissions using a common structure and a common syntax.
+* Generally speaking, the content of the policies is the same in all cases, each kind of policy defines a set of permissions using a common structure and a common syntax.

 For example, the AWS managed policy called ReadOnlyAccess provides read-only access to all AWS services and resources.
 When AWS launches a new service, AWS will update the ReadOnlyAccess policy to add read-only permissions for the new service.
 The updated permissions are applied to all principal entities that the policy is attached to.